-The Branch reviews the previous fiscal year revenue and expense statement (program actuals) for each program to ensure that it meets the following program financial eligibility criteria:
+The branch reviews the previous fiscal year revenue and expense statement (program actuals) for each program to ensure that it meets the following program financial eligibility criteria:

 - For each eligible program, government funding (from provincial and federal sources) must not exceed 75 per cent of the actual operating costs in the previous fiscal year.
-To ensure the total provincial-federal contribution to the program remains within this 75 per cent threshold, Community Gaming Grant funding for the program may be limited or denied.
+To ensure the total provincial-federal contribution to the program remains within this 75 per cent threshold, grant funding for the program may be limited or denied.
 See Appendix III for additional information regarding sources of government funding.

 - The remaining 25 per cent may be satisfied in a variety of ways, including (but not limited to):

-- user or registration fees
+- user or registration fees.

-- fundraising
+- fundraising.

-- municipal contributions
+- municipal contributions.

-- donations
+- donations.

 - in-kind contributions (see below).